thu-tr/CSCI1933-review/README.md

 # CSCI1933-review
-Review for Introduction to Data Structures and Algorithms
+Concept review for Introduction to Data Structures and Algorithms